BurningXFlame/gx/log/README.md

 import "github.com/burningxflame/gx/log/light"

 err := light.Init(light.Conf{
-    Level: log.LevelInfo, // Log level.
+    // Log level.
 Default to LevelError.
+    Level: log.LevelInfo,
     // Log format flag.
 Refer to go std log.
 Default to LstdFlags | Lmicroseconds | Lmsgprefix.
-    Format: ...
+    Format: ...,
-    BufSize: 1<<20, // Buffer Size in bytes.
+     // Buffer Size in bytes.
 Default to 1M.
+    BufSize: 1<<20,
-    FlushInterval: time.Second*5, // Auto-flush interval.
+    // Auto-flush interval.
 Default to 5s.
+    FlushInterval: time.Second*5,
-    Rc: light.RotateConf{ // Log-rotating config
+    // Log-rotating config
+    Rc: light.RotateConf{
-        FilePath: ..., // Fullpath of log file
+        // Fullpath of log file
+        FilePath: ...,
         // Max byte size of a log file.
 If a file exceeds this size, the file will be rotated.
 Default to 10MB.
         FileSize: 10<<20,
         // Max number of old log files.
 Older files will be removed.
         NBak: 2,
         // Permission of log file.
 Default to 0600.
         Perm: 0600,
         // If true, rotated log files will not be compressed.
 Otherwise, rotated log files will be compressed with gzip.
         NoCompress: false,
         // If ture, rotated log files will be renamed based on UTC time.
 Local time otherwise.
         Utc: false,
     },
 })